 water tower

-As we passed the ruins of the old social hall and Officers’ Club, one of the more interesting pieces of information to us was about the guards and their families that lived on the island.
-A number of the officers’ families lived here with children taking a ferry to San Francisco each day to attend school.
-Many of the children report this as having been an idyllic place to grow up and few families even bothered to lock their doors, having almost no contact with any of the prisoners.
+As we passed the ruins of the old social hall and Officers’ Club, one of the more interesting pieces of information we picked up was about the guards and their families who lived on the island.
+A number of the officers’ families lived here, with children taking a ferry to San Francisco each day to attend school.
+Many of the children report this as having been an idyllic place to grow up, and few families even bothered to lock their doors, having almost no contact with any of the prisoners.

 After making our way up the hill, we were finally standing in front of one of the entrances to the prison.
-You stand in line as people make there way inside and are each given an audioguide which contains the Cellhouse Audio tour “Doing Time”, which is available in a number of languages.
+You stand in line as people make their way inside, and are each given an audioguide which contains the Cellhouse Audio tour “Doing Time”, available in a number of languages.

 The tour was not guided by any rangers, but the audioguide makes for a very clear and structured tour and helps point out things as you walk along.
-It is also nice that you can pause the narration at any point.
-The audioguide contains the voices and stories of several prison guards and several former inmates at Alcatraz which adds richness to the narration.
+You can pause the narration at any point.
+The audioguide contains the voices and stories of several prison guards and several former inmates at Alcatraz, which adds real depth to the narration.

 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison

-The cell blocks are interesting to see up close and a few are open so you can walk inside.
-They are very small with nowhere to sit except on the cot or these little metal seats/shelves bolted to the wall.
-Most prisoners spent the vast majority of their time in their cells and you can get a brief sense of what it must have been like to sit in these tiny little cells for such long periods of time.
+The cell blocks are interesting to see up close, and a few are open so you can walk inside.
+They are very small, with nowhere to sit except on the cot or the little metal seats/shelves bolted to the wall.
+Most prisoners spent the vast majority of their time in their cells, and you can get a brief sense of what it must have been like to sit in those tiny spaces for such long periods.

-As you walk around you’ll hear the history of the prison, tales about the most famous inmates, the daily routine of prison life, attempted escapes, and the 1946 bloody Battle of Alcatraz.
-We both learned a lot of interesting information about the prison and discovered that some of the information we knew from films was inaccurate (e.g., famous inmate Robert Stroud known as the “Birdman of Alcatraz” was never allowed to keep any birds at Alcatraz).
+As you walk around you’ll hear the history of the prison, tales about the most famous inmates, the daily routine of prison life, attempted escapes, and the bloody 1946 Battle of Alcatraz.
+We both learned a lot of interesting information about the prison and discovered that some of what we thought we knew from films was inaccurate (e.g., famous inmate Robert Stroud, known as the “Birdman of Alcatraz”, was never actually allowed to keep any birds at Alcatraz).

 Alcatraz Night Tour Alcatraz Cruises tour of Alcatraz prison